Manage Versions of Your Zapier Integration

 Deprecate an Older Version of Your Integration

-If you did introduce breaking changes to your integration and want existing users to switch to the new version, you can deprecate the old version.
-That will let your older integration and Zaps that use it continue to run—but they will include a
+If you introduce breaking changes to your integration and want existing users to switch to the new version, you can deprecate the old version.

-(Legacy) tag in the Zapier editor to prompt users to re-build the Zap with the new integration.
-Additionally, when adding a new Zap step, Zapier will no longer show the older, deprecated version of your integration as an option.
+- When adding a new Zap step, Zapier will no longer show the deprecated version of your integration as an option.

 Zapier then shows a yellow exclamation mark beside that version in your integration’s versions menu, showing the date it will be deprecated when you hover over it.
-You’ll also see your user count as it goes down, switching from the old integration version to the new.
+You can also track your user count as it goes down, switching from the old integration version to the new.

 Delete Older Versions of Your Integration